4GeeksAcademy/master-javascript-programming-exercises/exercises/010-getLengthOfWord/README.md

-# `10` getLengthOfWord
+# `010` getLengthOfWord

 ## 📝 Instructions

-Write a function called `getLengthOfWord`.
+1. Write a function called `getLengthOfWord`.
 Given a word, `getLengthOfWord` returns the length of the given word.

+## Example:

 ```Javascript
 var output = getLengthOfWord('some');